gjngeldenhuis/puppetcerts/README.md

 * Use the above script to generate large amount of csr requests
 * How to use puppet cert in wireshark to view traffic
 * Revoke a certificate to see what changes and capture that in the directory listing
+* Completely flesh out file listing and explain each certificate
+* List various puppet ssl configuration settings, where and how to get and set them.
+* puppet ca list --all   gives an error when run on the master.
+Why?
+It should be working out the box?
+* There is both a certificate and cert puppet face.
+Why?
+And what is the difference?

+files to investigate
+/opt/puppet/lib/ruby/site_ruby/1.9.1/puppet/face/certificate.rb
+/opt/puppet/lib/ruby/1.9.1/rubygems/commands/cert_command.rb
+/opt/puppet/lib/ruby/site_ruby/1.9.1/puppet/application/cert.rb
+/opt/puppet/share/console/applications/certificates
+/opt/puppet/share/console-auth/config/certificate_authorization.example.yml

+Man Pages to read ( they are displayed when doing puppet help ) /opt/puppet/share/man/man8 puppet-cert puppet-certificate puppet-certificate_request puppet-certificate_revocation_list